ZhangYanTJU/chemicalMechanisms/C7H16_Seidel_s56r128/README.md

 # Attention

-I think we cannot use this mechanism in FlameMaster, since the unit of the activation energies is JOULES/MOLE.
+I think we cannot use this mechanism in FlameMaster, since the unit of the activation energies is `JOULES/MOLE`, instead the mostly used `cal/mol`.